robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 ---

+### Instincts management

+By the way, managing instincts — also known as instinct governance through self-management and societal channelling — is a dual-layered practice.

+- The first layer involves the individual, who, in a self-aware state of mind, takes conscious actions to prevent instincts from manifesting in a disruptive manner, instead handling them more rationally.

+- The second layer involves society, which should provide reliable, well-established, and pre-encoded channels to address instinctual pressures that may momentarily escape individual control, guiding them toward socially acceptable outlets rather than resorting to mere suppression

+Knowing that society sometimes fails to offer effective channels to redirect instinct insurgences.
+In fact, sometimes society leverages instinct channelling for the sake of the status-quo rather than individual benefit and some religions exploit people by their guilty feeling of being unable to properly deal with their instincts.
+Two debased scenarios which are not uncommon to find among various human cultures.

+---

 ### Instincts and ethics

 We can notice a common ground about human ethics among different civilisations, widely spread in terms of geography and historical time.
 While we can notice great different morals even considering a relatively small geographic area, historical time and in the same culture.